 Preheat the oven to 350F.

->

-> In a food processor, combine almond flour, butter, erythritol, xanthan gum, stevia an.
+In a food processor, combine almond flour, butter, erythritol, xanthan gum and cayenne.
 Pulse until mixture resembles fine crumbs and just begins to clump together.
 Press mixture evenly and firmly into a 10-inch diameter glass or ceramic tart pan.
 With a sharp knife, score into 16 even wedges.

->

-> Bake 18 minutes, until light golden brown, and then turn off oven.
+Bake 18 minutes, until light golden brown, and then turn off oven.
 Prop oven door open with a wooden spoon and let sit until oven is cool, about 1 hour.
 Carefully re-cut the shortbread along the score marks.

 For the glaze, whisk together the powdered erythritol, orange zest and orange juice in a small bowl until smooth.
 Drizzle over cooled shortbread in pan.